japhib/pico8-ls/README.md

 # PICO-8 Language Server

 A language server implementation for PICO-8.
 Includes a VSCode client extension that automatically sets up and runs the language server.
+Since it's a language server, it could also be easily set up for use in other editors like Vim, Atom, etc.

 The goal is to have all the features you'd expect in a full-fledged language server, such as [the one for Lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua),